Cyprian Norwid

 Cyprian Kamil Norwid (Note: According to his birth certificate, he was named Cyprian Ksawery Gerard Walenty Norwid.
 However, he is usually referred to with the middle name Kamil he chose for himself during his Catholic confirmation ceremony (on 27 March 1845 in Santi Claudio Church in Rome.).) (/pl/; – 23 May 1883) was a Polish poet, dramatist, painter, sculptor, and philosopher.
 He is now considered one of the four most important Polish Romantic poets, though scholars still debate whether he is more aptly described as a late romantic or an early modernist.

 Norwid led a tragic, often poverty-stricken life.
 He experienced mounting health problems, unrequited love, harsh critical reviews, and increasing social isolation.
 For most of his life he lived abroad, having left Polish lands in his twenties.
-Having briefly travelled across Western Europe in his youth, and briefly travelling to United States, where he worked as an illustrator, he lived chiefly in Paris, where he eventually died.
+Having briefly travelled across Western Europe in his youth, and briefly travelling to the United States, where he worked as an illustrator, he lived chiefly in Paris, where he eventually died.

 Considered a "rising star" in his youth, Norwid's original, nonconformist style was not appreciated in his lifetime.
 Partly due to this, he was excluded from high society.
 His work was rediscovered and appreciated only after his death by the Young Poland movement of the late-nineteenth and early-twentieth centuries.
 Today his most influential work is considered to be Vade-mecum, a vast anthology of verse he finished in 1866.
 Much of his work, including Vade-mecum, remained unpublished during his lifetime.